ubc-library-rc/damage/docs/how_to_use_damage.md

-# How to use the damage utility
+# How to use the damage console utility

-Currently, this utility works as a *console* utility, ie. a Windows command prompt or terminal is required for use.
+Documentation is for the  *console* utility.
+That means a Windows command prompt or terminal is required for use.
+The console utility is normally referred to with a lowercase initial 'd' (ie, **damage**) and the full GUI application as **Damage**

 **If you have installed the fcheck module with _pip_**